GluuFederation/flex/docs/admin/recipes/getting-started-rancher.md

     - Click on `Install` on the right side of the window.
     - Change the namespace from `default` to `gluu`, then click on `Next`.
     - Scroll through the sections to get familiar with the options.
 For minimal setup follow with the next instructions.
-    - From the default opened tab `Edit Options`, click on the `Persistence` section.
+    - Add `License SSA`.
+Before initiating the setup, please contact Gluu to obtain a valid license or trial license.
+Your organization needs to register with Gluu to trial Flex, after which you are issued a JWT placed here in which you can use to install.
+This must be base64 encoded.
-    - Change `SQL database host uri` to `postgresql.postgres.svc.cluster.local` in the case of `PostgreSQL` or `my-release-mysql.gluu.svc.cluster.local` in the case of `MySQL`.
+    - Click on the `Persistence` section.
+Change `SQL database host uri` to `postgresql.postgres.svc.cluster.local` in the case of `PostgreSQL` or `my-release-mysql.gluu.svc.cluster.local` in the case of `MySQL`.
 Also set `SQL database username`,`SQL password`, and `SQL database name` to the values you used during the database installation.
     - To pass your `FQDN` or `Domain` that is intended to serve the Gluu Flex IDP, head to the `Configuration` section:
         1. Add your `FQDN` and check the box `Is the FQDN globally resolvable`.
         2. Click on the `Edit YAML` tab and add your `FQDN` to `nginx-ingress.ingress.hosts` and `nginx-ingress.ingress.tls.hosts`.